Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Real loci in toric degenerations

-We now turn to toric degenerations with a real structure, or rather to the corresponding toric log Calabi-Yau space (\cite{logmirror1}, Definition~4.3) that arise as central fibre $(X_0,\M_{X_0})$ of a toric degeneration, as discussed in \S\ref{Subsect: Toric log Calabi-Yau spaces}.
 Recall that any complex toric variety is defined over $\ZZ$ and hence has a canonical real structure by factoring the base change $\Spec\CC\to\Spec\ZZ$ over $\Spec\RR$.
 Similarly, the standard log point has a canonical real structure.
-We call a toric log Calabi-Yau space $(X_0,\M_{X_0})$ \emph{standard real} if it has a real structure compatible with the canonical real structure on the standard log point and inducing the canonical real structure on its toric irreducible components.
+Let $(X_0,\M_{X_0})$ be a toric log Calabi-Yau space \cite[Defn.~4.3]{logmirror1}.
+We call $(X_0,\M_{X_0})$ \emph{standard real} if it has a real structure compatible with the canonical real structure on the standard log point and inducing the canonical real structure on its toric irreducible components.
 Since the morphism $\delta: (X_0,\M_{X_0})\to O^\ls$ is strict at the generic points of the irreducible components of $X_0$, and since any section of $\M_{X_0}$ that is supported on higher codimensional strata is trivial (constant~$1$), there is at most one such real structure on $(X_0,\M_{X_0})$.
 Standard real structures appear to be the only class of real structures on toric log-Calabi-Yau spaces that exist in great generality.
-While other real structures, for example those lifting an involution on $B$, should be extremely interesting in more specific situations, we therefore restrict the following discussion to standard real structures except for the example of a toric degeneration of local $\PP^2$ discussed in \S\ref{Subsect: local PP2}.
+While other real structures, for example those lifting an involution on $B$, should be extremely interesting in more specific situations, we therefore restrict the following discussion to standard real structures, except for the example of a toric degeneration of local $\PP^2$ discussed in \S\ref{Subsect: local PP2}.